-An identical replica of the original 15th-century palace, the Sultanate Palace is built at the base of St Paul’s Hill in Malacca.
+The Sultanate Palace built at the base of St Paul’s Hill in Malacca forms an identical replica of the original 15th-century palace.
 It is a cultural museum, home to the Malay side of Malacca’s history and a prominent cultural icon in this part of Malaysia.

 As you walk in, the sultanate palace requires you to remove your footwear outside and enter the building bare feet.
-Moreover, the expansive palace gives you a glimpse into the rich past of the region.
-Relive the curiosity the locals felt when they saw the immigrants and traders in their costumes as you walk past the mannequins dressed as traders from across the seas.
+Moreover, the palace gives you a glimpse into the rich past of the region.
+Relive the curiosity the locals felt upon seeing the immigrants and traders in their costumes.
+Along your way, you will the mannequins dressed as traders from across the seas.

-Also on display are tools used by the locals for daily activities and recreational purposes.
-As you are walking through the palace, see if you can spot any nails used for building the palace.
-You won’t spot any as the whole place was built using the traditional method of ingeniously carved wood that fits together!
-Walking further into the palace, you can check out the grand throne room and learn about the life of the hero of the Malays.
-Furthermore once outside the palace building, you can cherish the gorgeous gardens built around it.
-Known as the “forbidden garden”, it was originally built by the Sultan for his harem.
+The museum also displays the local tools used for daily activities and recreational purposes.
+As you walk through the palace note if you can spot any nails used for building the palace.
+You won’t find because the whole place employs the traditional method of ingeniously carved wood that fits together!
+Furthermore, you can check out the grand throne room and learn about the life of the Malay heroes.
+Once outside the palace building, you can cherish the gorgeous gardens built around it.
+Known as the “forbidden garden”, the Sultan built the museum for his harem.

 A Guided Experience

-After witnessing and reliving all the grandeur and royalty of Malacca Sultanate Palace, a great way to end your city tour of Malacca is to unwind and shop for souvenirs or gorge on some local food in the streets nearby.0
+At the end of this tour find yourself witnessing and reliving all the grandeur and royalty of Malacca Sultanate Palace.
+Unwind and shop for souvenirs or gorge on some local food at the